williamGrey2047/Holocron/E Course/Web/Website Development Unit 1.md

 # Overview
-This Semester covers several competencies working towards ICT30120 Certificate III in Information Technology.
+This Semester covers several competencies working towards **ICT30120 Certificate III in Information Technology**.

 The programming languages and technology focus in this unit will be:
 - HTML